CesiumGS/3d-tiles/specification/Metadata/README.md

 > | height    | `FLOAT32`       | ✓        |             |
 > | species   | `ENUM`          |          | `"Unknown"` |
 > | leafColor | `STRING`        | ✓        |             |

+#### Property Values Structure

+Property values that appear as part of the class definition are the offset, scale, minimum, maximum, default values and no-data values.
+The structure of these values inside the class definition depends on the type of the property.
+For `SCALAR` (non-array) types, they are single values.
+For all other cases, they are arrays:

+- For `SCALAR` array types with fixed length `count`, they are arrays with length `count`.
+- For `VECN` types, they are arrays, with length `N`.
+- For `MATN` types, they are arrays, with length `N * N*`.
+- For `VECN` array types with fixed length `count`, they are arrays with length `count`, where each array element is itself an array of length `N`
+- For `MATN` array types with fixed length `count`, they are arrays with length `count`, where each array element is itself an array of length `N * N`.

+For `noData` values and numeric values that are not `normalized`, the type of the innermost elements of these arrays corresponds to the `componentType`.
+For numeric values that are `normalized`, the innermost elements are floating-point values.

 ## Storage Formats